reemo3dp/mellowfly-geminipi-armbian/README.md

 The patch is almost entirely based off the [`flypi`](https://github.com/mellow-3d/build/tree/flypi) branch on Mellow-3D's fork of Armbian, with some work to map Pins to the board schematic.

+## No Support Given

+🛑 Please understand that you're running these images at your own risk.
+There is no support and issues asking for support will be closed without comment.

 ## Disclaimer from GPL3

 > THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY